 If you are constantly pulling your skin back towards your ears when you look in the mirror, you are probably ready for a facelift.
 The passing years, sun exposure and stress, can cause your skin to lose its firmness and shows laxity, jowls set in and become increasingly prominent.
 Nothing matches the ability of a facelift to make you look more youthful and refreshed.
 While this process is normal, you don’t have to accept it.
 Instead, Mr Coombes has developed an innovative local anaesthetic facelift procedure called Apex Facelift®, suitable for women and men who choose to reverse the signs of ageing in a less invasive way.

-A 15 minutes consultation with Mr Coombes can help you decide if you are the perfect candidate for the Apex Facelift®.
-This procedure is commonly performed in conjunction to a blepharoplasty to open out the eyes and give a complete rejuvenated look.
+A consultation with Mr Coombes can help you decide if you are the perfect candidate for the Apex Facelift®.
+This procedure can also be performed in conjunction with upper blepharoplasty surgery to refresh the upper eyelids and give a complete rejuvenated look.

 The Apex Facelift® is designed to reduce sagging in the lower face and neck and regain a more natural, rejuvenated appearance.
 The procedure differs from a traditional facelift as you will experience minimal bruising and swelling for a significantly quicker recovery period.
 A key benefit of the Apex Facelift® is that there is minimal scarring as the incisions are easily concealed within your natural facial contours and hairline.
-Mr Coombes is meticulous with his incision design in order to hide this work.
+Mr Coombes is meticulous with his incision design.

-With the Apex Facelift®, Mr Coombes’ goal is to turn back the clock, firming up muscle tone, smoothing the skin, and restoring your attractive facial contour.
+With the Apex Facelift®, Mr Coombes’ goal is to refresh your facial features, firming up muscle tone, smoothing the skin, and restoring your attractive facial contour.
 Facelift surgery is not designed to make you look like someone else, but to make you look and feel years younger.
-In most cases, this procedure can be done within 60-90 minutes.
+In most cases, this procedure can be performed in 90 – 120 minutes.

 You are able to go home and rest straight after your procedure.
 There may be minimal swelling, bruising, tenderness and most people feel comfortable getting back to work within a week.
 If you have had liposuction carried out as part of the neck lift procedure, the recovery process will normally take longer than average.